KarelKubat/bitstream/README.md

 - Similarly, a `bitstream/bitwr` bit writer is instantiated with an underlying `io.Writer`.
 The writer collects bits that are sent to the bit writer using its method `Write()` into bytes, which then are sent to the underlying `io.Writer`.

 Basically, the bitstream reader takes a standard `io.Reader` but returns 8 bits for every byte that this reader would yield.
-The bitstream takes a standard `io.Writer`, accepts bits, and for every 8 bits it has received, it sends a byte to its `io.Writer`.
+The bitstream writer takes a standard `io.Writer`, accepts bits, and for every 8 bits it has received, it sends a byte to its `io.Writer`.

 The bit reader and writer don't know about any other datatype than a byte.
 There is no concept of runes, characters, ints etc..
 Just bits, and groups of eight of them are bytes.